FalaahArifKhan/fairness-variance/docs/api/analyzers/AbstractSubgroupAnalyzer.md

-# AbstractSubgroupsAnalyzer
+# AbstractSubgroupAnalyzer

-Abstract class for a subgroups analyzer to compute metrics for subgroups.
+Abstract class for a subgroup analyzer to compute metrics for subgroups.